rapetisekhar/jenkins-terraform-eks/README.md

 * Click "OK" to save the credentials.

+## Step 8: Configure GitHub Webhook
+Additionally, we'll set up a webhook trigger between our Jenkins job and GitHub.
+This webhook will automatically initiate our Jenkins jobs in response to specific push events or code changes in our repository.
+To set up a webhook in GitHub to trigger Jenkins builds automatically, follow these steps:
+* In your GitHub repository, go to "Settings" > "Webhooks."

+* Click "Add webhook."

+* In the "Payload URL" field, enter the URL to your Jenkins server, followed by /github-webhook/ (e.g., http://your-jenkins-server/github-webhook/).

+* Set the "Content type" to "application/json."

+* In the "Secret" field, you can optionally enter a secret token that Jenkins will use to verify the authenticity of the webhook payload.
+This enhances security.

+* Select the events that should trigger the webhook.
+At a minimum, you'll want to select "Just the push event" to trigger the build when code is pushed to the repository.

+* Click "Add webhook" to save your webhook configuration.

-# Step 8: Create an ECR on AWS and a new pipeline in Jenkins to run our jobs.
+## Step 9: Create an ECR on AWS

-To create an Amazon Elastic Container Registry (ECR) repository in AWS, you can use either the AWS Management Console or the AWS Command Line Interface (CLI).
-Below, I'll provide instructions for both methods:
+To create an Amazon Elastic Container Registry (ECR) repository in AWS, you can use the AWS Management Console:

-** Method 1: Using the AWS Management Console **
+**Using the AWS Management Console**
 *Log in to your AWS account if you haven't already.

 * From the AWS Management Console, go to the "Services" dropdown in the top left corner, and under the "Compute" section, select "ECR" (Elastic Container Registry).